 Schedule a group or class visit at the library

-Schools, daycares, scouts, and other youth groups are encouraged to visit our libraries anytime!
-Groups of 10 or more should contact the Library to schedule your visit.
-For groups with children under 8 years old, there should be 1 adult for every 7 children.
+Schools, daycares, scouts, and other youth groups are encouraged to visit our libraries!
+Groups of 10 or more should contact the library in advance to schedule your visit.
+For very large groups that include multiple classes, we ask you to contact us at least 2-4 weeks ahead of time to ensure that we have the space and staffing to accommodate your visit.
+For groups that include children under 8 years old, please have 1 adult for every 7 children.

 With at least a week’s notice, we can gather research materials for school groups if you are researching a specific topic, and if availability allows, we can offer a special storytime or research how-to presentation for your group.
 Students can check out materials with an existing library cards or get new cards on the day of the visit.
+For larger groups, it is helpful if students and their families sign up for library cards before coming to the library.
 Learn more about getting a library card.

 To schedule a librarian to visit your school, contact the librarian at the closest library branch.
 We focus on outreach visits during April and May but are willing to come any time of year!